 3 tablespoons of Brandy (a tip: you can use the brandy that was used to soak the raisins and the cranberries for the bread pudding)

 On the night before you are planning to make the bread pudding, soak the raisins and the dried cranberries in the brandy.

-On the next day, pre-heat the oven to 350 degrees, and toast the bread until golden brown (be careful that you do not burn it).
+On the next day, pre-heat the oven to 350 degrees, and toast the bread cubes until golden brown (be careful that you do not burn them).
 This should take 10 to 15 minutes.
 Once the bread is golden brown, take it out of the oven and let it cool.
 Now, turn the oven to 375 degrees.

 While the bread is toasting, grease a 2 ½ to 3 quart baking dish.

 In a mixing bowl, whisk the beaten eggs, sugar (white and brown), vanilla, and cinnamon for a few minutes until well mixed.
 Stir in the melted butter, the pinch of salt, and the Half and Half cream.